Pool Pump Troubleshooting: Fix Common Problems

 Air bubbles in pool jets

 If tiny bubbles are streaming from the return jets while the pump runs normally, the pump is pulling air somewhere on the suction side.
-Air bubbles are not a water leak, the pump is working, but air is mixing with water before it reaches the impeller.
+Air bubbles aren’t a water leak, the pump is working, but air is mixing with water before it reaches the impeller.

 Common sources: a dry or cracked basket lid O-ring, loose union fitting on the suction line, a cracked PVC fitting, or skimmer weir stuck in the up position.
 The shaving cream test pinpoints the source fast: apply foam to each joint while the pump runs, and watch for foam that disappears into the fitting.